pvcraven/networking-class/source/chapters/network_layer/network_layer.rst

 my computer at 10.1.23.175, and then my web browser which listens to port 15000.

 On either UNIX or Windows you can use a program called ``netstat`` to see what network connections you have open.
-You can see more options for netstat by typing ``netstat /?``.
+You can see command-line options for netstat by typing ``netstat -?``.
 I particularly like ``netstat -b`` which shows me what application is communicating on what port.

 Note: To run ``netstat -b`` you need run the command as an administrator.
 When